jeromevang/Summy/WORKING_MEMORY.md

 - VRAM-aware combo testing and optimization

 **🔄 PENDING SYSTEMS:**
-- WebSocket streaming for OpenRouter (polling works, but WebSocket would be better)
 - Advanced model rankings integration
 - Credits/billing tracking for OpenRouter usage